sirosfoundation/wwwallet-core/packages/server-core/README.md

 # wwWallet server-core

 This package aims to implement OAuth 2.0 family protocols at server level.
-It exposes the logic behind the protocols to apply the required security rules for a safe interaction with client in a federated point of view or a wallet (resp. verifier) within decentralized identity infrastructures.
+It exposes the logic behind the protocols to apply the required security rules for a safe interaction with a client in a federated point of view or a wallet within decentralized identity infrastructures.

 ## Installation